DAL185/Lab/README.md

-# Online-lab-class-system
+# Online lab class system
-It's a online interactive system aimed at students and teachers,ready to have a look?
+An online interactive system that help students submit their questions,and receive in-time feedback in lab class,ready to have a look?

 ### Prerequisites